Advanced-Systems/cli-template/README.md

 a quick rundown on the most important points:

 1. `src/clitemplate` contains all code not directly related to packaging
-2. `__init__.py` holds your version number, new releases should bump this value in accordance with [semantic versioning](https://semver.org/)
+2. `__init__.py` defines package meta data such as the version number in accordance with [semantic versioning](https://semver.org/)
 3. `__main__.py` is the entry point of your application, you shouldn't need to change anything here
-4. `cli.py` defines your CLI, but the business logic of your application should be placed in a separate file
+4. `cli.py` defines your CLI, but the business logic of your application should be placed in a separate file; for the sake of simplicity it's called `core.py`
 5. `utils.py` contains auxillary methods for pretty terminal output and I/O operations
 6. `core.py` defines your custom methods and serves as the backbone of your application
 7. Dependencies are defined in `requirements/`.
-Use `release.txt` for production, and `dev.txt` for developer tool dependencies
+Use `release.txt` for production, and `dev.txt` for developer tool dependencies; workflow files should use `dev.txt` to install this application

 </details>